Place: Square of Arts

 Architect: Alexander Brullov

-Name: The theater building was constructed by order of Grand Duke Mikhail Pavlovich, the fourth son of Paul I, brother of emperors Alexander I and Nicholas I.
+Name Origin: The theater building was constructed by the order of Grand Duke Mikhail Pavlovich, the fourth son of Paul I, brother of emperors Alexander I and Nicholas I.

-Interesting facts: In Soviet time the theater had the name “Small Opera and Ballet Theatre” (small – compared with the Kirov Theatre, which now is the Mariinsky Theatre).
+Interesting facts: In Soviet times, the theater was called “Small Opera and Ballet Theatre” (small in comparison with the Kirov Theatre, which is now the Mariinsky Theatre).
 Vladimir Kehman was in the head of the theater 2007-2015, he is also one of the directors of the fruit import company JFC.
 He donated 500 million rubles for the restoration of the theater.

-About theatre: Although traditionally Mikhailovsky Theatre is only the second most important theatre in the city, his performances often do not yield to the famed Mariinsky Theatre.
-An important advantage is that the Mikhailovsky Theatre, unlike the Mariinsky, easily reached.
-The same thing we can say about dramatic theatre of Komissargevskaya, which is nearby.
-During repair of the Bolshoi Drama Theater, he certainly is the main dramatic area of the city.
+About theatre: Although traditionally Mikhailovsky Theatre is only the second important theatre in the city, sometimes its performances are in no way inferior to the famous Mariinsky Theatre.
+An important advantage of the Mikhailovsky Theatre is that unlike the Mariinsky Theater, it is easy to reach.
+The same thing we can say about the dramatic theatre of Komissargevskaya, which is located nearby.
+During the restoration of the Bolshoi Drama Theater, it is certainly the main dramatic arena of the city.